cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 Understanding which mechanism drives prediction failure has practical implications.
 If measurement error dominates, investment in better data collection could enable prediction.
 If key predictors are missing, incorporating policy and economic data might help.
 If dynamics are chaotic, prediction efforts should be abandoned entirely in favor of responsive monitoring systems.
 Different diagnoses lead to different recommendations.

 This paper reports a systematic investigation into why trajectory prediction fails for CDC PLACES data.
-We analyze the autocorrelation structure of year-over-year changes, decompose variance by geographic and temporal components, and conduct diagnostic tests to distinguish regression to the mean (a measurement artifact) from true mean-reverting dynamics (a genuine property of health systems).
+We analyze the autocorrelation structure of year-over-year changes, decompose variance by geographic and temporal components, and conduct stratified analyses to assess whether patterns are consistent with regression to the mean (a measurement artifact) versus true mean-reverting dynamics (a genuine property of health systems).
 Our findings have implications for the growing literature on predictive analytics in population health and for practitioners considering trajectory-based resource allocation strategies.

 ### The Stakes of Trajectory Prediction